 You remove the risk of forgetting to pay - so no late payment fees

-Hassle free: if you have money in your bank, it will be paid automatically
+They are hassle-free: if you have money in your bank, your payment will be paid automatically

-To set up a direct debit you will need to contact the company or organisation you want to pay - this can be done over the phone, online or by post - and get them to do it for you.
+You need to contact the company or organisation you want to pay to set up a direct debit, which you can do over the phone, online or by post.

 Name and address of your bank